14phin/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that changes the owner and the group owner -hello to vincent and staff respectively
+a script tht sets permission to the file hello to Owner to Group to Other users